Arpitha739/SmartQuiz/README.md

 # SmartQuiz
-A full-stack quiz application with user registration, login, category-based quizzes, score tracking, and a sleek UI built using React and Node.js.
+SmartQuiz is a full-stack web app that allows users to register, log in, take category-based quizzes, and track past performance — built with React, Node.js, Express, and MongoDB.